“Simply put, everything that can be digitized will be digitized.”Kara Swisher, New York Times, Opinion, 3/22/19

 In short, the registers–many of which inform site users of the pre-war residence of formerly enslaved persons or of their former masters or mistresses–have proven invaluable to family historians and others seeking to discover and create untold narratives of America’s past.
 LastRoad intends to continue researching, transcribing, and digitizing this critical information as it unlocks heretofore closed doors to the past, but also because Dr. McLeod has recognized the digital era as the end of information innocence.

-Contraband camp registers alone tweak American memory as they name former slaves and former slave owners for the first time in the form of camp logs, making the names indelible, etching them into a social history of oppression.
-Made conspicuous within discourses of slavery, Civil War and Emancipation, the question becomes how Americans will respond to this example of outing and truth-telling.
+Contraband camp registers alone tweak American memory as they name former slaves and former slave owners for the first time in the form of camp logs, making the names indelible, etching them into the nation’s social, political, and economic histories.
+Made conspicuous within discourses of slavery, Civil War and Emancipation, the question becomes how Americans will respond to slavery’s new visibility in the digital era.

 Memory and Morality in the Digital Age